-- 1. The Contractor shall provide Opioid (Narcotic) Narcotic Treatment Program (ASAM OTP Level 1) services to beneficiaries in Narcotic Treatment Provider licensed facilities through subcontracted DMC providers when determined to be medically necessary.
-The Contractor shall provide OTP services to beneficiaries in accordance with an individualized treatment plan when determined to be medically necessary by a licensed physician or licensed prescriber and approved and authorized according to the State of California requirements. - 2.
-The components of OTPs shall include intake, individual and group counseling, patient education, medication services, collateral services, crisis intervention services, treatment planning, medical psychotherapy and discharge services. - 3.
-A beneficiary shall receive at minimum 50 minutes of counseling sessions with a therapist or registered or certified counselor for up to 200 minutes per calendar month, although additional services may be provided based on medical necessity. - 4.
-The Contractor shall provide case management shall to beneficiaries receiving OTP services to coordinate care with treatment and ancillary service providers and facilitate transitions between LOC.

-5. Beneficiaries may be simultaneously receiving OTP services and other ASAM LOC services.
+- The Contractor shall provide Opioid (Narcotic) Treatment Program (ASAM OTP Level 1) services in Narcotic Treatment Provider licensed facilities.
+Medically necessary services shall be provided in accordance with an individualized treatment plan determined by a licensed physician, approved, and authorized according to the State of California requirements. - 2.
+The components of OTPs shall include intake, individual and group counseling, patient education, transportation services, medication services, collateral services, crisis intervention services, treatment planning, medical psychotherapy and discharge services. - The Contractor shall provide the beneficiary, at minimum 50 minutes of counseling sessions with a therapist or counselor for up to 200 minutes per calendar month, although additional services may be provided based on medical necessity. - 4.
+The Contractor shall schedule beneficiaries for their first face-to-face service and intake assessment on the same day they are admitted. - 5.
+The Contractor shall provide case management services to coordinate care with treatment and ancillary service providers and facilitate transitions between levels of care.
+Beneficiaries may be simultaneously participating in OTP services and other ASAM LOCs.

-P. Additional Medication Assisted Treatment (MAT)
+O. Additional Medication Assisted Treatment (MAT)

-As stated in Article V.A of Exhibit A, Attachment I, the Contractor has elected to provide Medication Assisted Treatment (MAT) services as a Contractor specific service.
+As stated in Article V.A of Exhibit A, Attachment I, the Contractor has elected to provide MAT services as a Contractor specific service.
 Therefore, the Contractor shall comply with the following Contractor specific MAT requirements: